Ancaster (Roman town): Town development

 The Romans built a fort over an Iron Age settlement sometime in the 1st century.
 It lay on Ermine Street, a major Roman road heading north from Londinium (London) and, after the army left, expanded rapidly in the early 2nd century into a small town.
 A defensive stone wall was built about 225 and external towers were later added.
 Not much is known about life in the town, but industry included pottery production and coin forgery.
 There may have been a sculptor's workshop as some fine carvings have been discovered.
 This includes a Deae Matres sculpture and altar from a religious precinct around the present church.
 Excavations have also found a cemetery containing more than 250 Roman burials, including 11 stone sarcophagi.
 There is also a Roman marching camp to the north-west of Ancaster.

+Nottingham University

+Between 1955 and 1971 the University of Nottingham carried out several digs in Ancaster.
+A publication ‘The Roman Town at Ancaster’ by Prof. Malcolm Todd described some of their conclusions.
+It was jointly published by the Universities of Nottingham and Exeter.